jewelshkjony/fast-cli/README.md

 2. Run `fast build` to build the project.
 3. Done.
 The compiled extension should be inside the out directory.

+## 🤔 How to compile with ProGuard?
+1. Make sure that the proguard attribute is enabled on the `fast.yml` config file.
+Ex. `proguard: true`
+2. Run the build command with `-r` as an additional argument.
+Ex. `fast build -r`

 ## 💡 Want to share an idea?
 Please share your ideas [here](https://github.com/jewelshkjony/fast-cli/discussions).